-FWD
+FWD Button

-To rapidly advance the tape, press FWD.
-The light in the button will be lit and the tape will rapidly advance until you press the REV button lightly.
+To rapidly advance the tape, press the FWD button.
+The light in the button will be lit and the tape will rapidly advance until you press the PROG button or press the FWD button again.
+If the end of the tape is reached while in the FWD mode, the tape will change direction, and play will resume on the opposite side of the tape.

-SEEK
+SEEK Button

-To search for the next selection on the tape, forward or back, press SEEK (the light in the SEEK button will be lit) and either FWD or REV. For the seek mode to stop, there must be at least a 4-second gap between selections on the tape.
+To search for the next selection on the tape, press the SEEK button.
+The light in the SEEK button will be lit and the player will seek the beginning of the next selection.
+For the seek mode to stop at the next selection, there must be at least a 4-second gap between selections on the tape.

-REV
+REV Button

-To rapidly reverse the tape, press REV. The light in the button will be lit and the tape will rapidly reverse until you press the FWD button lightly.
+To rapidly rewind the tape, press the REV button.
+The light in the button will be lit and the tape will rapidly rewind until you press the PROG button or press the REV button again.
+If the beginning of the tape is reached while in the REV mode, play will resume on the same side of the tape.

-REPT
+REPT Button

-Press REPT to repeat the currently playing selection on the tape.
-For the repeat to stop, there must be at least a 4-second gap between selections.
+Press the REPT button to repeat the currently playing selection on the tape.
+For the REPT mode to repeat a selection, there must be at least a 4-second gap between selections on the tape.